softwareengel/softwareengel.github.io/_posts/2026-04-11-sql-trainer.md

-- Open `index.html` in a modern browser
+- Open <https://softwareengel.github.io/hacker-codes/>  in a modern browser

 - Or serve the folder with a small local server (recommended for WASM loading)

+- Or checkout repo project from repo  <https://github.com/softwareengel/hacker-codes/tree/main/2026/2026-04-dbms-sql>